zacharybenson/automous-systems-integration-rover/README.md

 <div align="center">

-# Rover - Behavior Cloning :arrows_clockwise: with Rovers :red_car:
+# Behavior Cloning :arrows_clockwise: with Rovers :red_car:

 ## Purpose & Objectives
 We’re going to attempt to teach a robotic rover how to use a line as a guide for driving around a race track.
 This problem will be solved using a single sensor – a simple RGB camera.
 All of the control will be derived from a single image, a single frame from streamed video that represents a snapshot in time.
 This poses both a challenge and a great opportunity for applied machine learning.
 As discussed, we will approach this problem by applying a technique called behavioral cloning – a subset under a larger group of techniques called imitation learning (IL).